Getting to Know Your Newborn

-Parents are sometimes startled to see that the white part of one or both of their newborn's eyes appears blood-red.
-Called subconjunctival hemorrhage, this occurs when blood leaks under the covering of the eyeball due to the trauma of delivery.
-It's a harmless condition similar to a skin bruise that goes away after several days, and it generally doesn't indicate that there has been any damage to the infant's eyes.
+The white part of one or both of a newborn's eyes might look blood-red due to a subconjunctival hemorrhage.
+This happens when blood leaks under the covering of the eyeball during delivery.
+It's a harmless condition similar to a skin bruise and goes away after several days.

 Parents are often curious to know what color eyes their infant will have.
-If a baby's eyes are brown at birth, they will remain so.
-This is the case for most black and Asian infants.
-Most white infants are born with bluish-gray eyes, but the pigmentation of the iris (the colored part of the eye) may progressively darken, usually not reaching its permanent color until about 3 to 6 months of age.
+If a baby's eyes are brown at birth, they will stay brown.
+For infants born with bluish-gray eyes, the pigmentation of the iris (the colored part of the eye) may darken over time, and usually reaches its permanent color when a baby is 3–12 months old.

-Because newborns tend to breathe through their noses and their nasal passages are narrow, small amounts of nasal fluid or mucus can cause them to breathe noisily or sound congested even when they don't have a cold or other problem.
-Talk with your doctor about the use of saltwater nose drops and a bulb syringe to help clear the nasal passages if necessary.
+Because newborns tend to breathe through their noses and their nasal passages are narrow, small amounts of nasal fluid or mucus can make them breathe noisily or sound congested even when they don't have a cold or other problem.
+Talk with your doctor about whether you should use saltwater nose drops and a bulb syringe to help clear the nasal passages.

 Sneezing is also common in newborns.
-This is a normal reflex and isn't due to an infection, allergies, or other problems.
+This is a normal reflex and isn't due to an infection, allergies, or other problem.

-When your newborn opens his or her mouth to yawn or cry, you may notice some small white spots on the roof of the mouth, usually near the center.
-These small collections of cells are called Epstein's pearls and, along with fluid-filled cysts sometimes present on the gums, will disappear during the first few weeks.
+When your newborn opens their mouth to yawn or cry, you may notice some small white spots on the roof of the mouth, usually near the center.
+These small collections of cells are called Epstein's pearls and, along with fluid-filled cysts sometimes on the gums, will disappear during the first few weeks.

 Yes ... it's there.
 Normally the neck looks short in newborns because it tends to get lost in the chubby cheeks and folds of skin.

 Because an infant's chest wall is thin, you may easily feel or observe your baby's upper chest move with each heartbeat.
-This is normal and isn't a cause for concern.
+This is normal and no cause for concern.

 Also, both male and female newborns can have breast enlargement.
 This is due to the female hormone estrogen passed to the fetus from the mother during pregnancy.
-You may feel firm, disc-shaped lumps of tissue beneath the nipples and, occasionally, a small amount of milky fluid (called "witch's milk" in folklore) may be released from the nipples.
+You may feel firm, disc-shaped lumps of tissue beneath the nipples, which occasionally may release a small amount of milky fluid.
 The breast enlargement almost always disappears during the first few weeks.
-Despite what some parents believe, you shouldn't squeeze the breast tissue — it will not make the breasts shrink any faster than they will on their own.
+Do not squeeze the breast tissue — it will not make the breasts shrink any faster than they will on their own.

 Infants' fingernails can be long enough at birth to scratch their skin as they bring their hands to their faces.
 If this is the case, you can carefully trim your baby's nails with a pair of small scissors.